Colorado Springs man’s family continues 9/11 tradition

 “I worked overnight, so just like my uncle would have done, I came here right after work.
 I’ve been up and going since 4 o’clock yesterday,” Vincent said.

-Later Wednesday morning, more and more people joined in waving their own flag in the walk.
+Later Wednesday morning, more and more people joined in, waving their own flags in the walk.

-“One of his big sayings was, ‘unity before the community’ and was about bringing people together on this day and remembering the lives that were lost,” Vincent said.
+“One of his big sayings was, ‘unity for the community’ and was about bringing people together on this day and remembering the lives that were lost,” Vincent said.